Huby98/Emo-MAVCeleb/README.md

 ## Teacher (Face Side)

-After using the setup, to use the teacher three scripts were created inside Matlab (labelthemallv1, labelthemallv2, labelthemallv3)
-For this to work first the splitting of the dataset had to be done (Train/Val/Test)
+After using the setup, to use the teacher script were created inside Matlab (labelthemall) For this to work first the splitting of the dataset had to be done (Train/Val/Test)